Islamic Courts Union: Security and law

 After taking control of Mogadishu, the ICU revived 16 previously defunct police stations, deploying nearly 600 personnel and dozens of vehicles to bolster law enforcement.
 This led to a sharp drop in banditry within days, as thieves avoided areas patrolled by court forces.
 Community reintegration programs were offered to former militiamen, and formal military and police training was introduced to restructure the security wing.
 Training camps were established that offered rehabilitation and Islamic education to former members of warlord militias.
 The open possession of firearms was banned unless registered with a court, and foreign visitors were required to provide two weeks' notice for security purposes.
 Various Sufi tariqas and non-Sufi organizations affiliated with the ICU began hiring and training bailiffs and police officers.

 The ICU also created a coast guard, effectively ending pirate activity through aggressive anti-piracy operations.
-According to court officials, large contingents of troops were deployed into central Somalia to supress piracy.
+According to court officials, large contingents of troops were deployed into central Somalia to suppress piracy.
 In one notable incident, after pirates hijacked a ship and demanded a $1,000,000 ransom, ICU forces recaptured the vessel following a gun battle, deploying dozens of fighters via speedboats.

 The courts also began issuing travel visas, resulting in significant influx of investors and former refugees.
 Another action that significantly increased the ICU's popularity was the restoration of proper ownership regarding land and homes that had been lost or stolen during the civil war.
 It was noted that as the courts were taking over the city many people simply left the homes they occupied before the rightful owners had even taken their cases to the specialized Sharia courts that were set up for property disputes.
 During this period the ICU also began to expand its authority by validating major transactions such as the purchase of vehicles or homes and overseeing marriages and divorces.

 Prof. Ibrahim Hassan Adow, appointed head of the Foreign Affairs department for the union.
 He had previously worked as an administrator at the American University in Washington, D.C., before returning to Somalia in 1999.